Secondary school in Iceland

 The Nordic countries have concluded a agreement to provide young people in the Nordic countries with access to secondary education in all the Nordic countries.
-As a general rule, anyone who has completed compulsory education in a Nordic country can begin secondary study in Iceland.
+As a general rule, anyone who has completed compulsory school in a Nordic country can begin secondary study in Iceland.

-Registration for secondary education is made online at Menntamálastofnun.
-In some secondary schools it is possible to enrol twice each year, in the spring and late autumn, while in others only spring registration is possible.
+Enrolment in upper secondary education is done online on the website of the Directorate of Education.
+In some secondary schools it is possible to enrol twice a year, in the spring and at near the end of the year, and in others only in the spring.